 Prenatal Acupuncture and massage are wonderful, safe choices that provide natural relief for many common issues and discomforts experienced during this transformative time.

-You can select acupuncture or massage alone or combine the two modalities in one session.
+You can select acupuncture or book an extended, 90 min. session to include massage and stretches.
 Our clinic specializes in women’s health and offers a quiet, spa-like atmosphere for an exceptionally relaxing experience.
 I use organic oils, various props, cushions, and a gentle approach to ensure your comfort and safety.

 Acupuncture is a safe modality throughout your entire pregnancy.
-In the first trimester, Acupuncture is especially helpful for reducing nausea and vomiting associated with morning sickness.
-It can also alleviate fatigue, nasal congestion, headaches, poor digestion, heartburn, and increase circulation.
+In the first trimester, acupuncture is especially helpful for reducing nausea and vomiting associated with morning sickness.
+Throughout your pregnancy, acupuncture is used to manage and alleviate common issues such as fatigue, insomnia, and heartburn.
+Acupuncture is also very effective in reducing low back and hip pain and other common aches and pains associated with pregnancy.
 Have more questions?
 Read our Acupuncture FAQ!

 - Threatened miscarriage